 - Yelling insults or threats

 - Withholding food or medication

 Victims of abuse are often reluctant to tell anyone about the situation because they are afraid or ashamed.
 Anyone who suspects elder abuse in Washington County should report it by calling the Department of Human Services, Seniors and People with Disabilities, at 503-640-3489.
 Callers' names are kept in strict confidence and only released on court order.

 The Elder Abuse Prevention Act protects citizens ages 65 or older who have been or are being threatened, mistreated or abused, or are in danger of mistreatment or physical abuse.

 - Order the abuser to stop contacting you

 - Help you get back the cost of evicting the abuser

 - Order the abuser to pay you back triple the damages caused to you

-Click to see substantiated facility abuse complaints here.
+Facility abuse complaints: Click to research substantiated facility abuse complaints here.